npm package discovery and stats viewer.

 app.listen(process.env.PORT || 8080);

-For a more complete example, see examples/rendered.
+For a more complete example, see examples/express.

 Web Worker Runtime Server Side Rendering (SSR)

 For servers hosted as worker runtimes, such as Cloudflare Workers, you will need to import a stripped down version of mancha that does not have the ability to read local files.
-Any HTML files will need to be separately hosted by a static server, although you can also generate strings containing HTML on demand.

-import { renderRemotePath } from "mancha/dist/core"
+import { Renderer } from "mancha/dist/worker";

-self.addEventListener('fetch', async event => {
+self.addEventListener("fetch", async (event) => {

-const content = await renderRemotePath(`${HTML_ROOT}/index.html`, VARS);
+const fragment = await renderer.preprocessString(htmlIndex);

-event.respondWith(new Response(content, { headers: {"Content-Type": "text/html"} }))
+event.respondWith(new Response(content, { headers: { "Content-Type": "text/html" } }));

 });